 The improvement activities of the SID are financed by assessment of downtown property owners.

 The assessment is based on the combination of the front footage and assessed valuation of the property.
 This combination approach was chosen because it is fair to everyone.
 For example, while a parking lot may have a sizeable front footage, it is not fair to assess it the same way that a corporate headquarters with the same front footage is assessed.

-Next, the assessed land and building values, set by the County Auditor’s office, are added together.
+Next, the assessed land and building values, set by the county auditor’s office, are added together.
 This sum is divided by the total assessed values of the SID properties.
-Also multiply this percentage by 700,000.
+Also multiply this percentage by 750,000.

-The final step is to add 25% of the front footage calculation to 75% of the assessed value calculation to arrive at the SID assessment number.
+The final step is to add 25 percent of the front footage calculation to 75 percent of the assessed value calculation to arrive at the SID assessment number.

 No. SIDs are designed to boost and reinforce economic enhancement of downtown areas by providing a range of focused services customized to local needs in addition to standard municipal services.
 No municipal services are replaced.
 SID dollars are used to enhance existing services or create new ones.

 The returns on this investment are high.
 Through the SID, the Downtown Akron Partnership concentrates on long-term development, as well as short-term goals.